06. Master exposure compensation

 If shooting a mainly dark subject, your camera is likely to over-expose the scene, so you may need to reduce the exposure.
 Press and hold the Exposure Compensation button as before, but this time turn the dial left to enter a value of -1.

 Read Digital Camera World's articles How to always get exposure right – exposure settings explained and What are the differences between the PASM exposure modes on your camera? for more tips.

 07. Decipher the Histogram

-The easiest way to check the tones in your shot, so you can check exposure of your shots is to use the Histogram display on your camera's rear screen when reviewing your images.
+The easiest way to check the exposure of your shots is to use the Histogram display on your camera's rear screen when reviewing your images.